ninrod/rsynced-melpa/gnu/zones-readme.txt

  That's it - just iterate over `zz-izones' with a function that takes a zone as an argument.
 What `zones.el' offers in this regard is a way to easily define a set of buffer zones.

+(@* "Automatically Create Zones on Region Deactivation") ** Automatically Create Zones on Region Deactivation **

+ Minor mode `zz-auto-add-region-as-izone-mode' automatically adds the nonempty region as an izone upon its deactivation.
+The zone is added to the current value of `zz-izones-var'.